Finding a Top Financial Advisor Firm in Yardley, Pennsylvania

 Crossgate Wealth Advisors

 Crossgate Wealth Advisors is a fee-only firm.
 That means its advisors only collect fees from clients, avoiding all sales commissions from third parties in the process.
-Crossgate’s founder and senior wealth advisor, John Rea, has an MBA and is a certified public accountant (CPA), certified financial planner (CFP) and certified kingdom advisor (CKA).
+Crossgate’s founder and president, John Rea, has an MBA and is a certified public accountant (CPA), certified financial planner (CFP) and certified kingdom advisor (CKA).

-Likely because the firm doesn’t have a minimum account size, it follows that clients who do not have a high net worth outnumber those who do.
+Likely because the firm doesn’t have a minimum account size, its clients who do not have a high net worth outnumber those who do.
 The firm also works with trusts and estates that belong to its individual clients.

 Crossgate Wealth Advisors Background